Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 4 - Reporting & Business Intelligence/20 Work With Database.md

-# Hands-on Lab: Working with SQL Database in Microsoft Fabric
+# Working with SQL Database in Microsoft Fabric

 ## Introduction